 In his cookbook, Mexican Everyday, Rick Bayless offers three stages of guacamole suitable for every occasion.
 We have adapted the stage three version here for our Super Bowl party menu.
 The brightness of cilantro and white onions combines with the zip of Serrano chiles in the mild coolness of avocados.
 It’s a perfect mixture of flavors and textures that will have your guests craving more.
-Check out the full version with all three stages at KalamazooGourmet.com.
-While there, you may also enjoy his tips for quick-grilling ten great foods.
+You may also enjoy Chef Bayless' tips for quick-grilling ten great foods.

 - 1 tablespoon freshly-squeezed lime juice

 - 2 ripe avocados (see the tip below for selecting ripe avocados)

 - 2 tablespoons chopped cilantro leaves